• Skip to main content

 Several studies have established a strong link between heart health and erectile dysfunction: while erectile dysfunction can be caused by cardiovascular disease, the former can also be a predictor of the latter.

-It stands to reason that if a man has numerous episodes of erectile dysfunction, he should consult with his primary care physician, who will do a complete assessment and order certain tests to determine the underlying condition.
-The patient should also be honest about when ED happens and how frequently as this information can help his doctor confirm a diagnosis and connect him to the appropriate interventions.
+It stands to reason that if a man has numerous episodes of erectile dysfunction, he should consult with his primary care provider, who will do a complete assessment and order certain tests to determine the underlying condition.
+The patient should also be honest about when ED happens and how frequently as this information can help his primary care provider confirm a diagnosis and connect him to the appropriate interventions.

 To arrange a consultation with Dr. Gunawardene, call us at (561) 434-1935.
 You may also book a visit right here on our website.
 We look forward to helping you feel your best in and out of the bedroom!